 Pavement Whispers: the Lune Croissanterie crew takes on after-dark trade with new sipping spot Butler Wine Bar

 Having thoroughly conquered morning cravings with its range of world-renowned baked goods, Lune Croissanterie is now looking to bridge day and night trade with a brand-new concept – one driven by community, comfort and conscience.
 Butler Wine Bar is a forthcoming neighbourhood locale straddling the border between South Brisbane and West End – one that will translate Lune’s attention to detail and knack for stellar service to the world of wine, snacks and intimate hospitality.
-It’s set to open in mid-November – here’s what we know …
+It’s set to open by December – here’s what we know …

 The dust has yet to settle after the impact of Lune Croissanterie’s Brisbane arrival.
 The early-August opening of the famed bakery’s Queensland flagship caused a stir that is yet to settle into a simmer – lines can still be seen snaking away from Lune’s Manning Street locale every morning, with hungry hordes jostling for an artisanal croissant, kouign amann or fruit-filled danish.
 With this highly anticipated expansion still in its infancy (and work slowly progressing on a similarly sized Sydney operation), you’d think The Lune Co crew would be eager to ease its foot off the proverbial pedal somewhat.
 The company’s brains trust – that is siblings Kate and Cameron Reid and Melbourne restaurateur Nathan Toleman – clearly aren’t eager to slow things down.
 They’re actually speeding up, in fact – quickly following up one landmark opening with another.
 This time the team is swapping pain au chocolat for pinot noir and cruffins for chenin blanc at Butler Wine Bar, an intimate drink spot nestled next to Lune at the base of Aria Property Group’s The Standard.